The Snow-child

 The Snow-child is a widespread European folktale, found in many medieval tellings.

 It is Aarne–Thompson type 1362.

 Synopsis

 A merchant returns home after an absence of two years to find his wife with a newborn son.
 She explains one snowy day she swallowed a snowflake while thinking about her husband which caused her to conceive.
 Pretending to believe, he raises the boy with her until he takes the boy on a trip and sells him into slavery.
 On his return, he explains to his wife that the boy melted in the heat.

 Variants

 The tale first appears in the 11th-century Cambridge Songs.
-It also appears in Medieval fabliaux, and was used in school exercises of rhetoric.
+It also appears in Medieval fabliau, and was used in school exercises of rhetoric.
 A Medieval play about the Virgin Mary has characters disbelieving her story of her pregnancy citing the tale.

 It contrasts to Aarne-Thompson type 703*, Snow Maiden, where a child really has a magical snow-related origin.